-- News and current affairs can usually be readily identified as such, taking into account the topic(s) being discussed, and what audiences would reasonably expect to be news and current affairs.
-News and current affairs programmes may still contain and can reasonably be expected to contain opinion and analysis (for example, from political editors). - Factual programmes are non-fiction programmes which contain information audiences might reasonably expect to be authoritative or truthful, such as documentaries.
+News and current affairs can usually be readily identified as such, taking into account the topic(s) being discussed, and what audiences would reasonably expect to be news and current affairs.
+News and current affairs programmes may still contain - and can reasonably be expected to contain - opinion and analysis (eg from political editors and other experts).
+Factual programmes are non-fiction programmes which contain information audiences might reasonably expect to be authoritative or truthful, such as documentaries which are presented as being trustworthy.

-In assessing whether a statement was a statement of fact, or was analysis, comment or opinion (guideline 6.1), the following factors may be relevant:
+In assessing whether a statement was a statement of fact, or was analysis, comment or opinion (Guideline 6.1), the following factors may be relevant:

-- the language used - the type of programme (eg talkback can involve discussion of factual matters but is generally recognised as a robust environment focused on the exchange of opinions) - the role or reputation of the person speaking - the subject matter - whether the statement is attributed to someone - whether evidence or proof is provided.
+- the language used - the type of programme (eg talkback can involve discussion of factual matters but is generally recognised as a robust environment focused on the exchange of opinions) - the role or reputation of the person speaking - the subject matter - · whether the statement is attributed to someone - · whether evidence or proof is provided.

-A programme may be inaccurate or misleading, but nevertheless may not breach the standard, if the broadcaster took reasonable steps, for example, by relying on a reputable source (guideline 6.3).
+A programme may be inaccurate or misleading, but nevertheless may not breach the standard, if the broadcaster took reasonable steps, for example, by relying on a reputable source (Guideline 6.3).